PierreSenellart/provsql/studio/web/README.md

 `app.js` (`/static/circuit.js` and the `/circuit` / `/where` mode navigation)
-to **relative** URLs (`static/circuit.js`, `?mode=…`). `studio-boot.js` reads `?mode=` (default `circuit`), sets the `<body>` mode class before injecting `app.js`, and resolves all its sibling assets against its own module URL — so the whole thing works unchanged at the server root or under a sub-path (`https://host/playground/`).
+to **relative** URLs (`static/circuit.js`, `?mode=…`). `studio-boot.js` reads `?mode=` (default `circuit`), sets the `<body>` mode class before injecting `app.js`, and resolves all its sibling assets against its own module URL, so the whole thing works unchanged at the server root or under a sub-path (`https://host/playground/`).
 PGlite is single-threaded, so no COOP/COEP headers are needed; the only server nicety is the WASM MIME type, supplied by a